Alleged killer of five-year-old girl arrested, riot breaks out in Alice Springs | NT Independent

-Man who allegedly killed five-year-old girl arrested, riot cops brought in to control Alice Springs crowd
+Alleged killer of five-year-old girl arrested, riot breaks out in Alice Springs

 “A short time ago, the Northern Territory Police Force located and arrested Jefferson Lewis at a residence in Alice Springs,” a police statement issued at 10pm Thursday night said.